 - Thyme: Some varieties of thyme will grow throughout the winter, while others recede completely only to become vigorous again in spring through fall.

-How to plant herb in your climate zone
+How to plant herbs in your climate zone

 - National Gardening Association is a nonprofit leader in plant-based education for consumers and educators.
 It has free gardening newsletters and support for community gardens.